fcesco/Churn-Prediction/README.md

 ![figure five - ROC Curve](pictures/feature_importances.png)

 ### <a name="result"></a> Result
 Finally, we can test our final model on the test set which is not used on the previous steps.
-The recall obtained on the test set is 0.55 and a precision of 0.6.
+The recall obtained on the test set is 0.55 and a precision of 0.6 which is what we expected from the cross validation.